mjsprengel/GravitySim/README.md

 - car() runs until start button is clicked, which triggers gameon()
 - gameon() triggers Euler-Cromer calculations and runs until stop button is clicked

 - updatescreen() runs inside of both car() and gameon().
 Runs at 120 Hz.
-Draws the bodies to the screen based on where the physics calculations say they should be.
+Draws the bodies to the screen at the location of the global variables r1, r2, r3.